Rollie Fingers: Television appearances

 Fingers and four other members of his family appeared on a 1983 episode of the game show Family Feud.
 After the opening theme, to honor Fingers, host Richard Dawson led the crowd in a chorus of "Take Me Out to the Ball Game".
 Fingers also appeared in a pair of commercials for Pepsi Max, playing himself in a Field of Dreams setting along with other legendary players.
-In one commercial, when the Pepsi Max delivery man replenishes an empty vending machine, Fingers appears to take his moustache off and give it to the delivery man, saying, "Great save, kid.
+In one commercial, when the Pepsi Max delivery man replenishes an empty vending machine, Fingers appears to take his mustache off and give it to the delivery man, saying, "Great save, kid.
 You deserve this."

 Radio

 In 1994/1995 a comedy segment titled "Rollie TV", concerning a fictitious cable television channel devoted solely to the life of Rollie Fingers and helmed by a Fingers-obsessed host named Greg Shuttlecock, aired once a week on The Steve Dahl Radio Show on WMVP 1000 AM in Chicago.
 The idea and segment were created and performed by Jeffery C. Johnson and Jim Toth.
 A "Rollie TV" skit had originally aired in 1993 on Toth and Johnson's Chicago cable TV show Color TV and was then adapted into segments for radio.